jonathanbcarlson/addRem/README.md

 ## Usage
 - Note that you do have to give your terminal application administrative control to use addRem since it uses crontab to remind you.
 - First run addRem: `./addRem`
+- Then answer questions about:
+  - The name of the event
+  - The online class link (e.g. Zoom link)
+  - Which days and at what time you want to be reminded at
-- Then answer questions about the name of the event, online class link (e.g. Zoom link), date and time, and where you want the reminder scripts to be stored.
+  - Where you want the reminder scripts to be stored
+## Dependencies:
+- terminal-notifier
+- crontab
+- bash
 ## TODO:
 - [x] have user specify location of where reminders are stored
   - [x] have default